NadiDami/CrowdHailer.github.io/_drafts/2015-05-26-ruby-require-considered-harmful.md

 end
 ~~~

 In the meantime the Ruby Money and Countries gems are among my favorite because of their focus.
-However with the current system I would rather they created the classes `Gaia::Countries` and `MonopolyMan::Money`.
+However with the current system I would rather they took up a fun namespace and left the business domain to me.
+Perhaps `Gaia::Countries` and `MonopolyMan::Money`.